bharatsaya/bharatsaya.github.io/blog/webdev/http-stutuses.md

 > ## 5xx Series
 >
 >   **500 Internal Server Error**
->    The server has encountered a situation and, unfortunately, it doesn't know how to handle.
+>    The server has encountered a situation and it doesn't know how to handle.

 ---